LitoKarageorgou/floral-design-studio/docs/README.md

 Version 1.9.5 - 21-01-2025
 - Added logo.
-- Added link to homepage on logo.
+- Added link to Homepage on logo.
 - Added studio name to the title.

 Version 1.9.6 - 23-01-2025